simonesilvestroni/m2m-website/_posts/2021-02-12-shelter-from-a-storm-bass-co-production-antiquity.md

 date: '2021-02-12'
 last_modified_at: '2023-05-23 17:19:27'
 tags:
+  - 'bass'
+  - 'music production'
   - 'indie artist'
   - 'bandcamp'
-  - 'bass'
-  - 'indie artist'
-  - 'music production'
   - 'music release'
   - 'usa'
   - 'sound project'
 summary: "‘Shelter From A Storm’ is my new bass recording and co-production, together with Gerald Duchene."
+featimage: true
+featimage-name: 'feat-shelter-from-a-storm.webp'
+featimage-alt: Cover for the song 'Shelter From a Storm'
+featimage-width: 1000
+featimage-height: 1000
 ---
 {% include bandcamp.liquid size="bc-single" iframecode='<iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/track=2838120524/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/"><a href="https://sessions.antiquity-music.com/track/shelter-from-a-storm">Shelter From A Storm by Antiquity</a></iframe>' %}

 Crafted by [Gerald](https://antiquitysessions1.bandcamp.com/track/shelter-from-a-storm) while an actual storm was battering New York, this song immediately captured my imagination.
 When he said “it’s calling for your bass”, I agreed.
 Recorded with a very few takes, cleaned up in half an hour, it’s unquestionably my best bass recording yet.

 Gerald also received this magnificent endorsement by [Leland Sklar](https://en.wikipedia.org/wiki/Leland_Sklar) (bassist with Phil Collins, Toto and many more), which makes me immensely proud: